-- 1. I/We have carefully read the terms and conditions of the Water Technologies Cell Programme and I/We agree to abide by them. - 2.
+- 1. I/We have carefully read the terms and conditions of the Water Technology Initiative Programme and I/We agree to abide by them. - 2.
 I/We have not submitted this or a similar Project proposal elsewhere for financial support. - 3.
 I/We have explored and ensured that the equipment and the basic facilities described in the Research Proposal, will actually be available as and when required for the purpose of the Project.
-I/We shall not request financial support under this project, for procurement ofthese items. - 4.
+I/We shall not request financial support under this project, for procurement of these items. - 4.
 I/We undertake that spare or idle capacity of the permanent equipment procured under the Project will be made available to other legitimate users from parent and other organizations. - 5.
-I/We have enclosed the following: - a.
-Endorsement from the Head of the Institution (on letterhead)
+I/We have enclosed the following: - Endorsement from the Head of the Institution (on letter head) a. - b.
+Undertaking from the Collaborator (s)